Dake-666/LiHangqi/_pages/about.md

 # 🔥 News
 - Working on a project focusing on image generation advised by [Prof. Zeyu Zheng](https://zheng.ieor.berkeley.edu/) at UC Berkeley.
+- *2024.12* Selected as one of top-10 honored students of the Chu Kochen Honors College.

 # 📝 Publications and Preprints